 Chapter 3: Basic Architecture¶

-SDN is an approach to building networks that favors programmable commodity hardware, with the intelligence that forwards packets—as well as controls packet forwarding—implemented in software.
+SDN is an approach to building networks that favors programmable commodity hardware, with the intelligence that controls packet forwarding and other network operations implemented in software.
 Realizing such a design is independent of any particular protocol stack, but instead requires a set of open APIs and a new collection of software components that support those APIs.
 This chapter introduces the basic architecture of such an SDN software stack.

 This chapter defines the general architecture of such a software stack, and while there are multiple options for the specific components and tools that can be plugged into this architecture, it also introduces an example set.
 We do this to make the discussion more concrete, but the particular components we describe have two important attributes.
 One, they are open source and freely available on GitHub.
 Two, they are designed to work together, providing a comprehensive solution; there are no gaps in our story.
 Both attributes make it possible for anyone to build the same end-to-end system that is running today in production networks.